 I will never watch the first parade.
 I spent money to attend this party.
 There are other special things to do you cannot do normally unless you have a ticket.
 Why spend an hour on the sidewalk waiting for a parade?
 We used to get something to eat and wait on the sidewalk.

-We arrived on Main Street where the second parade started, about 25 minutes before the pre-parade entertainment.
+We arrived about 25 minutes before the second pre-parade entertainment.
 It was worth it.
-Disney villains came busting out of the door on Main Street!
+Disney villains came out of the door on Main Street!
 We saw most of the villains!
 No waiting in line.
 Most of them roam but will take a quick picture.
-Main Street is the best place to view the parade just as it’s coming out or finishing up.
+Main Street is the best place to view the parade as it’s coming out or finishing up.

 I will never wear shoes that match my costume.
 I will wear shoes that are comfortable.
 Sometimes when you dress up wearing sneakers doesn’t look right.
 If you’re dressed in a costume, I recommend wearing sneakers.
 Make sure your footwear will be comfortable.
 Even I forget how much walking you can do.
-The party is 5 hours long and if you take advantage of the three hours you’re allowed in before you’re at Disneyland for eight hours.
-Odds are you will end up walking about 8-9 miles so just wear comfortable shoes.
+The party is 5 hours long.
+If you take advantage of the three hours you’re allowed in before you’re at Disneyland for eight hours.
+Odds are you will end up walking about 8-9 miles so wear comfortable shoes.

 We left early, and we got out of there peacefully, with no crowds on the elevators and escalators, and no traffic.
 If you’ve ever stayed till closing on a busy night or during an event, everyone leaving at the same time can be a problem.
 It can take an hour to get to your car even if you walk on a crowded night, so take advantage of leaving early if you can.

 I hope these tips will help you have an amazing night at Mickey’s Halloween Party.
 Please read my other Disney posts for helpful tips.